russolsen/md_inc/README.md

 Vacuum is a simple text inclusion filter intended for use with markdown and similar text formatting utilities.
-Vacumm provides simple 'include this other file' kind of processing.
-Using vacuum is pretty simple: just require it in and use the process method:
+Vacuum provides simple 'include this other file' kind of processing.
+Using vacuum is straight forwark: Just require it in and use the process method:

     require 'vacuum'